Speaking fee for Obama aide raises Iran questions for White House

-WASHINGTON (Reuters) - One of President Barack Obama’s closest aides was paid $100,000 by a company doing business with Iran just before joining the White House staff, the Washington Post reported on Monday, raising awkward election-year questions for the Democrat trying to get tough with Tehran.
+WASHINGTON, Aug 6 (Reuters) - One of U.S. President Barack Obama’s closest aides was paid $100,000 by a company doing business with Iran just before joining the White House staff, the Washington Post reported on Monday, raising awkward election-year questions for the Democrat trying to get tough with Tehran.

 White House senior adviser David Plouffe received the speaking fee from Africa’s biggest wireless phone operator, MTN Group, for two speeches he made in Nigeria in December 2010, the company and administration officials confirmed.

-While there has been no suggestion that Plouffe violated any law or regulation, the report has exposed the White House to attack from Republican opponents.
+While there has been no suggestion that Plouffe violated any law or regulation, the appearance has already exposed the White House to attack from Republican opponents.

-Plouffe managed Obama’s 2008 presidential campaign and has been an important behind-the-scenes player in the 2012 race, where White House efforts to curtail Iran’s nuclear program have come under fire from Republican contender Mitt Romney.
+Plouffe managed Obama’s 2008 presidential campaign and has been an important behind-the-scenes player in the 2012 race, where White House efforts to stop Iran from getting a nuclear weapon have been under fire by Republican contender Mitt Romney.

 It is typical for Washington insiders to collect lucrative speaking fees between and after their government assignments.
 But Republicans said MTN’s work in Iran through Irancell made the Nigeria speeches bad choices.